sharingapples/socket.io-rmi-server/README.md

 on the `addTask` method from the returned instance.

 ### Passing a callback
-The RPC method invokation can also include a callback method as a parameter.
+The RPC method invocation can also include a callback method as a parameter.
 The callback method would be invoked on the client side from the server side.
 ```js
 // Server side code